 Grab a pair of dumbbells and find a box, step, riser, or low bench.
 Hold the dumbbells down by your sides and place your left foot on the step.
 Your knee should be at a 90-degree angle when resting on the step.
 Press your left heel firmly into the step and push until your left leg is straight.
 Really feel the squeeze in your left glute.
 Your right leg will trail behind and graze against the step.
 Lower back down until your left leg is bent again and your right foot is on the floor.
 Repeat all reps on the left side and then switch to the right.

+Every women’s lower body workout should include the curtsy lunge.
+While it seems like a simple movement, I assure you you’ll feel it in your hips.
 This bodyweight lunge variation targets both your inner thighs and your glute medius.
 It’s everything you need to tone your hips in one easy package!

 Stand with your feet together.
 You can rest your hands on your hips or clasp them together in front of your chest.
 Step your left leg behind and across your right leg.
 As you step, lower your body down so that both knees are bent, as in a curtsy.
 Your front knee should be in line with your front ankle.
 Return to standing and alternate legs.
 Keep alternating sides until you’ve done the required number of reps for each side.

+The best lower body workouts for women should always include a power move such as split jumps.
 This plyometric move can be done with dumbbells or with just your bodyweight.
 The power of the jump is what really gets your muscles working and your heart racing.